 Tour of the magnificent Amer Fort, Jaipur

 When one is visiting Rajasthan, the ancient forts are not to be missed, and if it as glorious as the Amer Fort of Jaipur, there is a no way you can consider skipping it.
-Bollywood buffs have will remember Amer Fort from historic sagas like Jodha Akbar and Bajirao Mastani and almost fell in love with the sheer magnificence of the Fort.
+Bollywood buffs will remember Amer Fort from historic sagas like Jodha Akbar and Bajirao Mastani and almost fell in love with the sheer magnificence of the Fort.
 We certainly are a huge fan of the song “Mohe Rang do Laal”, where Deepika wooed her love with a beautiful performance outside the Amer Fort at the Maota Lake.
 So, when we visited Jaipur, we couldn’t have let go of the opportunity to explore the place we have read and revered so much about.

 Related post: Top things to do in Pink City, Jaipur